-Tom Brady rookie cards are some of most coveted football cards in the hobby.
-The Michigan alum, has made the most of his remarkable NFL career.
-Brady is a 4 time Super Bowl Champion and 3 time Super Bowl MVP.
-He has been elected to 10 Pro Bowls and is rated in the top 5 in almost every top passing category.
+Tom Brady rookie cards are some of the most coveted football cards in the hobby.
+The Michigan alum has made the most of his remarkable NFL career winning 5 Super Bowl Championships and 3 Super Bowl MVP awards.
+He has been elected to 10 Pro Bowls and is in the top 5 in almost every top passing category.
 Tom, has thrown 412 touchdown passes for more than 55,000 yards.
-His career passer rating is 96.6 which is quite amazing when you consider he has over 7,400 attempts.
+His career passer rating is 96.6, which is quite amazing when you consider he has over 7,400 attempts.
 Tom, may one day break some of the NFL’s all-time passing records held by Brett Favre, Peyton Manning, and Dan Marino.
 Brady continues to play like a Super Bowl Champion and is considered one of, if not the greatest quarterback to ever play the game.

 This is only part of the reason his rookie cards are so popular with collectors.
-Because Tom was drafted in the 7th Round he was not included in many of the most popular sets of 2000.
-His cards were passed over by many collectors and either destroyed or left in common boxes.
-This made his rookie cards much harder to find especially in gem mint condition.
+Tom was drafted in the 7th Round of the 2000 NFL Draft.
+His cards do not appear in most of the 2000 sets.
+His cards were passed over by many collectors and either destroyed or left in boxes.
+They are thus making his rookie cards much harder to find, especially in gem mint condition.

-Tom has many popular football cards, but his most valuable cards are his rookies.
-Here is a list of some of his greatest rookie cards and what they are currently selling for.
+Tom has many favorite football cards, but his most valuable cards are his rookies.
+Here is a list of some of his most significant rookie cards and what they are currently selling for.
 We also discuss common flaws that are frequently found with each card to help our customers know what to look for before making a purchase.

 Top Tom Brady Rookie Cards and Values